whotookzakum/bapharia.com/src/routes/guides/combat.md

 If an item's max level exceeds your class level, it will be level synced down, having its stats (including level) reduced.

-Battle Score, along with Class Level, can be one of the requirements to entering certain dungeons and raids.
+Battle Score can be one of the requirements to entering [Missions](/guides/missions).

 ## 🧮 Stats
 Stat effects vary between classes.
 On your battle build screen, the three attack stats are **Attack, Crit Rate, and Crit Damage**.
 The three defense stats are **Defense, Recovery (HP regen), and (6) Elemental Resistances**.
 Under that, we have **HP and Stamina**.